 An assessment session run by qualified individuals for the purpose of formal assessment.
 In general there will be a cost for these events.
 This fee will usually be significantly less than those charged by other organisations.

 A peer paddle is not an official club event but a trip or paddle agreed to by a group of club members.
-These events can be organised by any club member but normally by club leaders.
+These events can be organised by any club member.
 A peer paddle should involve equally skilled and qualified members and the issues of safety and risk assessment are taken on by those participating.
-The club forum etc can be used to organise peer paddles.
 If in doubt, seek advice from a club coach or leader.

 Events relating to the running of the club and land based activities.
 These include planning meetings, coaching panels and the Annual General Meeting (AGM).
 Most meetings are open for any club member to attend unless otherwise specified.